Electrolytic Conservation Of Iron & Steel Artefacts

 Pre-treatment Artefact Care

-It is important that a rusted artefact is not allowed to dry out once removed from the ground, so it should be immediately sealed in an airtight bag upon removal to keep it damp until it can be dealt with, which should be at the earliest opportunity.
+If an artefact has been buried, it is important that it is not allowed to dry out once removed from the ground, so it should be immediately sealed in an airtight bag upon removal to keep it damp until it can be dealt with, which should be at the earliest opportunity.

 ELECTROLYTIC TREATMENT